toolleeo/cli-apps/README.md

 ## <a name="organizers"></a>Organizers and calendars

 * [buku](https://github.com/jarun/buku) - A powerful bookmark manager written in Python3 and SQLite3.
+* [calcurse](https://calcurse.org/) - A calendar and scheduling application for the command line.
+It helps keep track of events, appointments and everyday tasks.
 * [dstask](https://github.com/naggie/dstask) - Single binary terminal-based TODO manager with git-based sync + markdown notes per task.
 * [gcalcli](https://github.com/insanum/gcalcli) - CLI to access Google Calendars; allows to do the main tasks: create, delete, and list events.
 * [goobook](https://gitlab.com/goobook/goobook) - The purpose of GooBook is to make it possible to use your Google Contacts from the command-line and from MUAs such as Mutt.
 It can be used from Mutt the same way as abook.